 TEKS with edits Committee Comments (a) General requirements.
-This course is recommended for students in Grades 1011 - 12.
-Recommended prerequisite: a minimum one credits from Equine Science, Small Animal Management, or Livestock Production.
+This course is recommended for students in Grades 1011-12.
+Prerequisite: Equine Science, Small Animal Management, or Livestock Production.
 Certification and age requirements.
 Foundational needs prior to this course. (b) Introduction.
 (1) CTE instruction provides content aligned with challenging academic standards and relevant technical knowledge and skills for students to further their education and succeed in current or emerging professions.
 (2) The Agriculture, Food & Natural Resources Career Cluster focuses on the production, processing, marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
 (3) To be prepared for careers in the field of animal science, students need to attain academic skills and knowledge, acquire technical knowledge and skills related to animal systems and the workplace, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
 To prepare for success, students need opportunities to learn, reinforce, apply, and transfer knowledge and skills and technologies in a variety of settings.
 Topics covered in this course include, but are not limited to, veterinary practices as they relate to both large and small animal species.
 (4) Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations.
 (5) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples. (c) Knowledge and skills.
-(1) The student learns the employability characteristics of a successful employee.
-The student demonstrates professional standards/employability skills as required by business and industry.
-The student is expected to: (A) identify career development and entrepreneurship opportunities in the field of veterinary science;
+(1) The student, for at least 40% of instructional time, conducts laboratory and field investigations using safe, environmentally appropriate, and ethical practices.
+The student is expected to: (A) demonstrate safe practices during laboratory and field investigations; and